zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 ## Features that work in the beta version

-- Go to definition, symbol info on hover and Signature Help (only after adding the setting `"go.docsTool": "gogetdoc"`)
+- Go to definition, symbol info on hover and Signature Help when the setting `go.docsTool` is set to `gogetdoc`
 - `Go: Add Import` & `Go: Browse Packages` commands that will show the appropriate packages from the current module instead of GOPATH
-- Auto-completion of unimported packages when `go.autocompleteUnimportedPackages` is set to `true`
+- Auto-completion of unimported packages when the setting `go.autocompleteUnimportedPackages` is set to `true`

 To ensure you have the latest Go tools with the Go modules support, please follow the below: